 10.Discover the History of the Island by visiting its Museums: The art the present and the future… The museums of Ibiza possess an unending source of history which begs to be let out.
 Make the most of the cold winter afternoons and grab a piece of cultural history on offer.
 The museum of culture and art.
 (MACE), the archaeological museum of Ibiza and Formentera, the Puget Museum… Ibiza houses much more than meets the eye.

 11.The Nightlife: The majority of the bigger night clubs close during the off season, with Pacha being the only mainstream night club, opening its doors each and every weekend and national holiday.
 However there is another side to the Ibizan nightlife during the winter.
 Underground nights are organised frequently.
-El Veto offers the most alternative of nights out; some popular restaurants like, Sushipoint, organise parties attended by people from all around the island.
-Smaller bars and pubs offer a more vaied atmosphere, like La Kokotxa (a legendary local pub reasonably priced even if it sounds a little bit too much) the Teatro Pereyra (with interesting offerings of live music), or 9 Nine, where you can enjoy some expertly prepared cocktails.
+El Veto offers the most alternative of nights out; some popular restaurants like, organise parties attended by people from all around the island.
+Smaller bars and pubs offer a more vaied atmosphere, like La Kokotxa (a legendary local pub reasonably priced even if it sounds a little bit too much).

 12.Take the Pintxo Trail through the Centre of Ibiza: Bars with pintxo forks are becoming ever more popular in the city centre of Ibiza.
 Going from one to the other while you make your way through the pintxa trail becomes an ever more frequent occurrence during the winter months.
 In this post we tell you which are our favourites.